You Know What They Do to Guys Like Us in Prison

-"You Know What They Do to Guys Like Us in Prison" is a song by the American band My Chemical Romance, released as the fourth track from their second studio album, Three Cheers for Sweet Revenge (2004).
+"You Know What They Do to Guys Like Us in Prison" is a song by the American rock band My Chemical Romance, released as the fourth track from their second studio album, Three Cheers for Sweet Revenge (2004).
 The song was written by the band and produced by Howard Benson.
 "You Know What They Do to Guys Like Us in Prison" is an emo song primarily inspired by the lead vocalist Gerard Way's relationship with the Used's Bert McCracken, who also provides backing vocals for the track.
 The track tells the narrative of a prisoner who panics about his life in prison, while touching on themes of masculinity and sexual fluidity.

 "You Know What They Do to Guys Like Us in Prison" received acclaim from music critics for its lyrics and sound, and has been deemed a fan favorite; multiple critics have also identified the track as being one of the best in My Chemical Romance's discography.
 The track was frequently performed in the band's live shows prior to the release of the band's fourth album Danger Days: The True Lives of the Fabulous Killjoys (2010), and was later performed as part of their reunion tour.
 The track was also included on the band's 2014 greatest hits album May Death Never Stop You.
 It has been certified gold by the Recording Industry Association of America.